-What Are Fix & Flip Loans?
+What Are Fix and Flip Loans in California?

 Found the perfect fixer-upper in California but need to move fast?
-Traditional bank loans take 30-45 days to close - if they approve renovation projects at all.
+Traditional bank loans take 30-45 days to close, if they approve renovation projects at all.
 By the time you get financing, another investor already bought your deal.

-We specialize in fix & flip financing that matches California’s competitive market pace.
+We specialize in fix and flip financing that matches California’s competitive market pace.
 Our hard money and bridge loans close in 5-14 days, letting you compete with cash buyers while financing both acquisition and renovation costs through one loan.

-Example: $600K property + $100K rehab.
+Example: $600K property + $100K renovation.
 Traditional 75% LTV: $250K out of pocket.
-Our 85% LTV + cross-collateralization: $0 out of pocket - your other property covers the $90K gap through equity.
+Our 90% LTV + cross-collateralization: $0 out of pocket.
+Your other property covers the $60K gap through equity.

 How Can You Finance California Foreclosure Auction Purchases?

-We provide pre-approved auction financing - you bring 10% earnest money to the auction, we fund remaining 90% within 24-48 hours, plus 100% of rehab costs afterward.
+We provide pre-approved auction financing - you bring 10% earnest money to the auction, we fund remaining 90% within 24-48 hours, plus 100% of renovation costs afterward.
 This beats pure cash buyers who must fund renovations separately.

 Southern California: LA County (emerging neighborhoods), Orange County (high-end coastal), Inland Empire (lower acquisition costs, rapid appreciation in Riverside/San Bernardino).